-It’s been a while since I’ve bought a compact camera.
+It’s been a while since I’ve bought a compact camera like the Canon G7X Mark II.
 The last one was probably my Panasonic Lumix many, many years ago.

 In 2008, I bought my first smartphone which became my “go to” device for everything.
 Sometimes I’d pull out my DSLR but it’s a beast of a thing to carry around and I don’t need it for most situations.
 The image quality is heads-and-tails above my phone though #nofilters

 In March of this year (2017) I traveled to Asia for the first time.
 It was amazing!
 I took my old iPhone and Canon DSLR.
 I figured I’d use my phone as my “snap-and-go” and the DSLR for those special moments.
 In reality, I hardly used the DSLR.

 For starters, my one-and-only SD card was almost full and I had no way of freeing up the memory.
 I was in the middle of the pacific ocean and had no choice but to use my phone.
 Granted, this was my fault but then I found using my phone so much easier anyway.
 I could throw it in my pocket and pull it out in a second – ready to go!